bmstu-iu9/refal-5-lambda/README.en.md

    perform a `bootstrap.bat --no-tests`.
 4. Add appeared directory `bin` to the directory list an environment variables `PATH` and `RL_MODULE_PATH`.
-5. You can use `srmake` or `srefc` commands compiling programs on Simple Refal.
+5. You can use `rlmake` or `rlc` commands compiling programs on Simple Refal.
    See section 5 [user guide][7] for compiler using.

 ### Installation on UNIX-like (Linux, macOS, Cygwin, MinGW)